 Forensic Psychology & Clinical Psychology

 The graduate programs in psychology begin only in the fall of each year.
-In each fall cohort, 5 Graduate Assistantships are awarded to the top 5 applicants to the program (combined between the 2 programs).
+In each fall cohort, 5 Graduate Assistantships are awarded.
 The Research Assistantship component of the award involves working directly with faculty members in the graduate program on their individual projects.
 The specific research placements will be determined by the Program Director and faculty once the program begins, in accordance with student interests.
 Details on these awards include:

 Applicants to the graduate program in Historic Preservation are eligible for the Work Component of the Graduate Assistantship, which consists of $3,000 per year, renewable for 2 years.
 This award is merit-based, and applicants are automatically considered upon applying to the program.
 There is currently no scholarship component for this program.